boyetece/thukee-blogs/2022-dec/podman101_rootless_container.md

 ```
 user1@server1 ~$ podman logs nginx
 ```
-This should problems if there are, such as permissions issues if any.
+If there are some problem/s, such as permissions issues if any.

 6. Assuming permissions issues were logged.
-You can check the audit.log of the host to check if SELinux is affecting the container permissions.
+You can check the audit.log of the host if SELinux is affecting the container permissions.
 ```
 user1@server1 ~$ sudo grep AVC /var/log/audit/audit.log
 ```
-We should see SELinux permission logs related to the container.
+We should see SELinux permission logs related to the container and a SELinux solution will be presented on how to deal with it.

 7. enable the firewall to open port 8000.
 Note: If you dont have a standalone intance of reverse-proxy then port 8000 must be opened rathar than `http service`.